The vision

 Our vision consists of two related but distinct missions:

-1. Sustainable and equitable shared urban environments – we propose jointly exploring future needs through the lens of the outcomes we wish to achieve, enabling more sustainable and equitable shared economies.
+Creating sustainable and equitable shared urban environments - we propose jointly exploring future needs through the lens of the outcomes we wish to achieve (e.g. increased public transport usage, reduced carbon emissions from transit activities, better affordable housing provision), enabling more sustainable and equitable shared economies.
 This requires codifying and defining meaningful metrics beyond, for example, traditional transportation value definitions such as agglomeration benefits or journey time savings.
 This is viewing larger urban changes through the lens of a wider set of outcomes.

-1. Human centric modelling - We suggest we do this by continuing to explore the use of bottom up complex modelling approaches such as agent and activity based methodologies, leveraging cloud computing and advances in synthetic populations.
-This is key is putting the individual at the heart of what we do.
+Leveraging the power of human-centric modelling - we suggest we do this by continuing to explore the use of bottom up complex modelling approaches such as agent and activity based methodologies, leveraging cloud computing and advances in synthetic populations to explore how urban-scale patterns and processes emerge from aggregated individual behaviours.
+This is key and is putting the individual at the heart of what we do.

 The purpose of the CASA Arup City Modelling Lab is to foster innovation between theory and practice, projects and policies.
 We take some of the most pressing and complex challenges from city decision makers and co-develop methods, data and tooling that better enable city decision makers to make the changes required to tackle pressing global challenges such as social inequality and climate change.